-For example, consider this sentence in English: «I played football today».
-The action is past, but the word «today» refers to a time frame that reaches the present: we are still in that time period.
-Thus, in Spanish we would use the Present Perfect:
+For example, consider the following sentence in English: “I played football today”.
+Here the action is past, but the word “today” refers to a time frame that reaches the present: we are still in that time period.
+Thus, it is a good case to use the Present Perfect:

 Hoy he jugado al fútbol = I played football today.